Killer Era

 1972, Warner Brothers, N-63-15

-This Portuguese 7" vinyl single features 'Palm Tree' Warner Brothers labels, comes in a paper sleeve, and features Be My Lover on Side A and Yeah, Yeah, Yeah on Side B (both from the Killer album).
+This Portuguese 7" vinyl single features 'Palm Tree' Warner Brothers labels, comes in a paper sleeve, and includes Be My Lover on Side A and Yeah, Yeah, Yeah on Side B (both from the Killer album).

 The sleeve has a green-tone image of the Alice Cooper Group (from the Love It Death album cover) on the front and on the back are track listings and credits.